 After various controversial interpretations of the lease provisions in the current Management and Budget Act by different department directors, this bill finally would clarify the legislature's oversight responsibility for facility leases.
 The bill specifies that if the director proposes to lease space or a facility that meets either of two criteria, approval of the Joint Capital Outlay Subcommittee would be required prior to the State Administrative Board's approval.
 The two criteria are: The space or facility exceeds 25,000 gross square feet; or, the annual base cost of the proposed lease would be more than \$500,000.

 POSITIONS:

-The Department of Management and Budget neither supports nor opposes the bill at this time.
-(12-7-98)
+The Department of Management and Budget supports the bill.
+(2-23-99)

 Analyst: J. Hunault